 It almost takes an archaeologist to sort it out: the relics of ancient Goa are not the stone blocks in the upper half of this picture.
 They're the thin fragments of roof tile in the lower half.

 Visitors today arrive by road, but in the old days they came up the Mandovi River, here at low tide five miles from the sea.
 There's a lot of bulk-carrier traffic, as well as ferries on the river, but no oceanic passenger ships.

 The 16th Century city was walled with a gate that was decorated for the arrival of new governors.
-Then in 1599, when the governor was Dom Francisco da Gama, the great-grandson of Vasco da Gama, this arch was built at the river's edge "by order of the Senate of the city of Goa, with the twofold object of saving the expense of decoration and of perpetuating the name of the famous discoverer of the sea route to India."
+Then in 1599, when the governor was Dom Francisco da Gama (he was also the great-grandson of Vasco da Gama), this arch was built at the river's edge "by order of the Senate of the city of Goa, with the twofold object of saving the expense of decoration and of perpetuating the name of the famous discoverer of the sea route to India."
 (Fonseca, p.
 193) Sorry to disappoint, but the arch collapsed in 1948 and was entirely rebuilt in 1954.
 Old engravings show a slightly more elaborate structure, with an upper image containing a statue of St. Catherine.
 (See, for example, the one in Antonio Lopes Mendes, A India Portuguesa, 1886, vol. 1, p.
 51.)